mshyu24/personal-site/content/miscellanea/computer-science.md

 -- Implemented priority queues (3 different implementations) and wrote a zombie game simulator using priority queues -- Given logfile, searches entries using keywords, timestamps, or categories -- Implemented minimal spanning tree algorithm and two programs solving the Traveling Salesman Problem -- one favoring fast computation using a heuristic, the other favoring optimality

+EECS 485: Web Systems

+-- Implemented static site generator (akin to Hugo -- which is what this site is made with!)
+-- Implemented early Instagram clone using server-side and client-side dynamic pages -- Implemented basic MapReduce framework
+-- Implemented basic search engine using pre-computed indexing and server-side dynamic pages